- Cherry blossoms in Edinburgh usually bloom from late March to early or mid-April, with timing varying slightly each year depending on the weather.

-Where to See Cherry Blossoms in Edinburgh
+Where to See Cherry Blossoms in Edinburgh?

 Cherry blossoms in Edinburgh usually start appearing from late March, with peak bloom often falling in early to mid-April.